 Pro tip for cleaning- add a little dish soap to the blender with warm water after use and pulse a few time to clean the blade and the blender with ease!

-This Boozy Basil Brazilian Lemonade is a great year-round sipper, and the perfect signature cocktail for your next backyard BBQ or ladies brunch.
+This Brazilian Style Frozen Lemonade is a great year-round sipper, and the perfect signature cocktail for your next backyard BBQ or ladies brunch.

 Just grab a bag of limes, coconut milk, coconut water and some simple syrup from the grocery store (and if you happen to be at Trader Joe's, grab a bottle of their great Organic Vodka!) and you're ready for cocktail magic.
 Cheers!

 Brazilian Style Frozen Lemonade with Vodka and Basil

 - fine mesh sieve/strainer